Jag ljuger så bra: Melodifestivalen 2006

-On February 18, 2006, Bengtzing's performance of the song qualified for the final round of Melodifestivalen 2006 by placing 2nd at the first semifinal in the city of Leksand.
-At the final in Stockholm, it finished in 7th place with 56 points, 34 from juries and 22 from public (138,249 televotes).
+On 18 February 2006, Bengtzing's performance of the song qualified for the final round of Melodifestivalen 2006 by placing 2nd at the first semifinal in the city of Leksand.
+At the final in Stockholm, it finished in seventh place with 56 points, 34 from juries and 22 from public (138,249 televotes).

+Commercial performance

-Chart positions
+Swedish Singles Chart

-The single was released in Sweden on March 13, 2006, debuting at #23 on the Swedish singles chart three days later.
-It rose to #4 the next week and peaked at #2 during its fifth week on the charts.
+The single was released in Sweden on 13 March 2006, debuting at number 23 on the Swedish Singles Chart three days later.
+It climbed to number four the next week and peaked at number two during its fifth week on the chart.
 It stayed in the Swedish top 60 for a total of 20 weeks.

 Svensktoppen

 The song directly entered the fourth place at Svensktoppen on 9 April 2006.
 A third place was the best result there.
-On 13 August 2006, Jag ljuger så bra made its 19th and last Svensktoppen visit.
+On 13 August 2006, Jag ljuger så bra made its nineteenth and last Svensktoppen visit.